Sutto/slugged/README.md

 ## Usage ##

 Using Pseudocephalopod is simple.
-In Rails, simply drop this in your gemfile:
+In Rails, simply drop this in your Gemfile:

     gem 'pseudocephalopod'